software-mansion/react-native-gesture-handler/docs/component-buttons.md

 ---
 ### `exclusive` (**iOS only**)
 defines if more than one button could be pressed simultaneously.
-By defalut set `true`.
+By default set `true`.

 ---
 ## `RectButton`

-This type of button component should be used when you deal with a rectangular elements or blocks of content that can be pressed, for example table rows or buttons with text and icons.
+This type of button component should be used when you deal with rectangular elements or blocks of content that can be pressed, for example table rows or buttons with text and icons.
 This component provides a platform specific interaction, rendering a rectangular ripple on Android or highlighting the background on iOS and on older versions of Android.
 In addition to the props of [`BaseButton`](#basebutton-component), it accepts the following:

 Below is a list of properties specific to `RectButton` component: